Master Google Tag Manager: A Step-by-Step Guide

 Wrapping Up

-The code part was easy — the real power comes from mastering GTM’s interface.
-Once you understand tags, triggers, and variables, you stop editing code for every analytics tweak and start iterating right inside the browser.
+The code part was easy — the real power comes from mastering GTM's interface.
+Once you understand tags, triggers, variables, and how to organize them with folders and templates, you stop editing code for every analytics tweak and start iterating right inside the browser.

 In this post, you learned how to: